d18c7db/atari_system1_fpga/README.md

 # Atari System-1 FPGA Arcade

 ## Work In Progress
-Indiana Jones and Peter Pack Rat are playable now without any visual issues.
+* Indiana Jones - Playable without any visual issues but sounds sometimes are cut off prematurely.
-Need to check if the sound in Indy works properly, have not played it long enough, seemed to me like some sounds get cut off.
-Road Blasters and Road Runner do not currently work and need more work done.
+* Peter Pack Rat - Playable, no obvious issues.
+* Marble Madness - Not playable due to missing trackball controls.
+* Road Runner - Not playable, boots, can coin up but has sprite issues, also controls not fully functional.
+* Road Blasters - Not playable, fails to boot due to bank switch error.

 ## About
 FPGA implementation of Atari's System 1 (LSI version) arcade platform from 1984.